hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 - Checksum
 - ``/irods/a/home/vsc33586/test1.txt``: Physical path on the server that hosts iRODS, only the linux user "irods" who runs iRODS has access to that path.

-All the information above is stored in the iCAT metadata catalogue and can also be retrieved in sql-like queries (you will see this under the structuring data subtitle).
+All the information above is stored in the iCAT metadata catalogue and can also be retrieved in sql-like queries (you will see this under the structuring data section).

 **Download data:**